PilotProgrammer/aws-cdk-lambda-starter/README.md

 * "-c" means use AWS credentials from local machine
 * "-i" specifies the build docker image
 * "-a" is where on local to place code artifacts after they're build.
-* "-s" is the source directory where the CDK app is (which also contains the lambda directory and the buildspec file)
+* "-s" is the source directory where the CDK app is (which also contains the Lambda directory and the buildspec file)
 * "-b" is the magic that let's us specify the buildspec file to use when the CodeBuild docker runs

 ```bash